-Pits For Patriots is currently involved with education to the canine, veteran, and first responder communities.
+Pits for Patriots provides education to the canine, veteran and first responder communities.
 We participate in many events to educate the public about the devotion of the pit bull breed.
 We are also dedicated to spreading awareness to the needs of our military and public service personnel.
-We provide education and in-service programs to hospitals, restaurants, public facilities, airports, and medical providers about service dogs, the laws, and the benefits to being a service dog friendly institution.
-Pits For Patriots clients receive training on how to handle public access concerns and confrontations, as well as advocates to help clients that come across problems in community.
+We provide education and in-service programs to hospitals, restaurants, public facilities, airports and medical providers about service dogs, the laws and the benefits to being a service dog friendly institution.
+Pits for Patriots’ recipients receive training on how to handle public access concerns and confrontations.